SYOP200/SYOP200/README.md

 - Zortex Tech Solutions

 ## Contributing
-I have cntributed on many Flipper Zero custom firmware projects!
+I have cntributed on many Flipper Zero custom firmware projects! <br>
+API-Tester -Zortex Tech Solutions <br>
+Client Debugger -Zortex Tech Solutions <br>
 ## Contact
 If you have any questions about what I do, go to my Discord profile and send me a message. <br>
 If you are interested please check out my oficial website [HERE](https://finnsabia.com)